What we do:

 Since its establishment in 1993, ARDEC has continued to improve its programs and has kept up with the changing needs and demands of today’s agricultural issues and challenges.

-The headquarters facility at 4616 NE Frontage Road consists of several buildings: the main/general purpose building (which includes staff offices, conference room, covered picnic area, 34 individual workrooms, a wet chemical laboratory, drying, processing and scale rooms), Shop/ Foundation Seed building, machine shed, pesticide storage and bulk storage.
-Just north on CR 56 is the livestock unit consisting of several buildings: sheep barn, swine units, cow/calf barn, a heifer and bull development center, metabolism barn with individual pens, feed intake unit, palpation chutes, feedlot pens, central mix area, a Temple Grandin designed working facility and a conference center.
-ARDEC-South, the Horticulture Field Research Center which is 3 miles south of the headquarters facility consists of a house that is used as an office area, a machine shop, Research building, 2 greenhouses and 7 hoop houses.
+The headquarters facility at 4616 NE Frontage Road consists of several buildings: the main/general purpose building (which includes staff offices, conference room, covered picnic area, 34 individual workrooms, drying, processing and scale rooms), Shop/ Foundation Seed building, machine shed, pesticide storage and bulk storage.
+Just north of CR 56 is the livestock unit consisting of several buildings: sheep barn, swine units, cow/calf barn, a heifer and bull development center, metabolism barn with individual pens, feed intake unit, palpation chutes, feedlot pens, central mix area, a Temple Grandin designed working facility, the ARDEC Conference Center and the CoBank Center for Agricultural Education.
+ARDEC-South, the Horticulture Field Research Center which is 3 miles south of the headquarters facility consists of a house that is used as an office area, a machine shop, Research building, 1 greenhouses and 7 hoop houses.

-- Resident ARDEC cow/calf herd – 207 head of purebred Hereford and Angus cows & replacement heifers and 4 bulls.
+- Resident ARDEC cow/calf herd – 100 head of purebred Hereford and Angus cows & replacement heifers.

 - Feed Intake Unit – 190 head capacity